molssi-seamm/lammps_step/README.rst

 ------------

 This project uses the `git branching model`_ outlined by Vincent Driessen.
-Development is handled by branching feature brnaches from the 'develop' branch:
+Development is handled by branching feature branches from the 'develop' branch:

 Feature branches